keks24/raspberry-pi-luks/README.md

 $ reboot
 ```

+The Raspberry Pi should now boot from the `USB stick`.
+Connect to it via `SSH` and proceed with the next step.

 ### Re-encrypting the partition
-The Raspberry Pi should now boot from the USB stick.
-Connect to it via `SSH` and `re-encrypt` the `root-partition`:
+`Re-encrypt` the `root-partition` via `cryptsetup-reencrypt`:
 ```bash
 $ cryptsetup-reencrypt --cipher="xchacha20,aes-adiantum-plain64" --key-size="256" "/dev/mmcblk0p2"
 Enter passphrase for key slot 0: raspberry